 On Having the Right Conclusions But the Wrong Support

 A few days ago I received an e-mail from a dear friend who was encouraged by a message from John 11.
-Her pastor took verse 44b, where Jesus said, “Unbind him, and let him go” (NASB), as a call for believers to unbind each other from the things of the world that hold our attention away from Christ.
+Her pastor took verse 44b, where Jesus said, “Unbind him, and let him go” (NASB), as a call for Christians to unbind each other from the material and psychological strongholds of this world that keep our attention away from Christ.

 Immediately I asked the question “Is that what John meant?”
 Is this an instance of the right biblical idea but the wrong biblical support?
 My response went something like the following:

 That’s funny…I’ve heard that same application from this passage from other preachers.
 [Thinking here that many preachers, sadly, are “borrowing” their material rather than coming up with creative ways of applying the text.]